3 months ago

 “The EU Parliament may add up to two other solutions to test in parallel during the first year.
 We don’t know if there are other companies involved as of today,” Simone Perone told Slator.
 Perone is VP of Product Management at the LSP.
 The consortium did not receive any grant to develop the prototype, Perone said.

 Sources close to the matter state that other consortia were also selected by the European Parliament, to be named at a later date.
-(This story will be updated when more details are released.)
+(Read details on the full set of winners published on September 4, 2020 here.)

 According to Perone, “The objective is to provide a useful service for Members of the European Parliament in accessing debates on screen, as well as to provide accessibility for deaf and hard of hearing people who currently have no direct access to the debates of the European Parliament” — or, in general, “those who prefer to read the text rather than listen.”